section-engineering-education/engineering-education/content/articles/statistical-hypothesis-testing-python-implementation/index.md

 On the other hand, [alternate hypothesis](https://en.wikipedia.org/wiki/Alternative_hypothesis) is an assumption that counters the initial assumption.

 Consider a situation where a seventy-year old woman has a visible bump in her belly.
-Medical officers may assume that the bump is a fibroid.
+Medical officers may assume that the bump is fibroid.

 In this case, our initial conclusion (or our null hypothesis) is that `she has fibroid` while our alternate hypothesis will be `she does not have fibroid`.